 SpaceX's powerful Starship rocket system tested multiple maneuvers in orbit for the first time in an hour but was unable to land safely.

 The third test flight of the Starship rocket.
-Video: WSJ
+Video : WSJ

 Transmitting data through such a hot plasma field is difficult.
 But Starship made it through, using SpaceX’s Starlink internet satellites to communicate with controllers on the ground.
 Starship continued to send visual data until 48.5 minutes after launch, when it descended to an altitude of 77 kilometers.
 Then all data stopped abruptly, suggesting that Starship likely broke apart due to friction.

 SpaceX plans to use future versions of Starship to transport astronauts, spacecraft, satellites, and cargo to various locations in the solar system.
 NASA plans to use Starship’s Human Lander System to return astronauts to the lunar surface for the first time since 1972, during the Artemis 3 and 4 missions.
-Starship is designed to be cheap and efficient to manufacture, using inexpensive stainless steel and methane gas as fuel.
+Starship is designed to be cheap and efficient to manufacture, using inexpensive stainless steel and methane fuel.
 The vehicle is designed to be reusable and carry up to 275 tons of cargo.

 An Khang (According to Live Science )